 Three Different Types of Clouds

-Three Different Types of Clouds.
-Clouds are classified by their altitudes and their appearance, and their names include a Latin description and...
+Clouds are classified by their altitudes and their appearance, and their names include a Latin description and an indication of their altitude....